Inaolol/skyvis/README.md

-# Interface for Competition
+# Competition Interface
-This repository has been developed to establish a connection to the Teknofest Artificial Intelligence in Transportation Competition evaluation server (TUYZDS).
+This repository has been developed to establish a connection to the Teknofest AI in Transportation Competition evaluation server.

 # Setup